Maua Sao Paulo, Brazil Travel Guide

 Keeping your papers in order and safe is a paramount concern for any international trip.
 Prepare both original and copies of everything.

-Brazil mainly uses Type N sockets (three round pins); some older buildings use Type C (two round pins).
+Brazil mainly uses Type N sockets (three round pins); some older buildings use Type C (a plug with two round prongs).
 São Paulo predominantly uses 127V.
 Modern electronics are often dual-voltage (100-240V).

 Stay connected and take photos of your memories with the right technology.
 Utilize apps for seamless navigation and communication.
-Brazil has certain power outlets and voltage, so prepare accordingly.
+Brazil has certain electrical outlets and voltage, so prepare accordingly.

-Regularly back up photos and important documents to cloud services (Google Photos, iCloud, Dropbox).
+Regularly back up photos and important documents to cloud computing services (Google Photos, iCloud, Dropbox).

-For photographers, an External hard drive presents an additional backup layer.
+For photographers, an External hard drive presents an extra backup layer.

 Charge all devices, download and update necessary apps before departure.